CAVE-PNP/116-stefan-rass/isabelle_questions.md

 use `fold` and `unfold` to only apply rules in one direction.
 (look these up in `isar-ref.pdf` for more information)

-A: recommendation: **use Isar to specify intermediate results instead** and use simp/auto (add new rewrite rules with `(simp add: <rules>)`).
+Recommendation: **use Isar to specify intermediate results instead** and use simp/auto (add new rewrite rules with `(simp add: <rules>)`).
 Isabelle/Isar tries to focus on proofs that read like the ones in conventional mathematical papers.
 Therefore the use of `apply`-style proofs is discouraged.

 #### Q: "The definition of a function f is a theorem named f_def and can be added to a call of simp like any other theorem"...
 False?

-A: technically incorrect, but the definition of function `g` generates the following facts:
+A: yes, when defined with `definition`

+Note: for functions defined like `fun g ...` the following facts are generated instead of g_def:
 `g.simps`, `g.induct`, `g.cases`, `g.elims`, `g.pelims` to be used by the respective tactics.
-For a recursively defined function, `.simps` contains the rules that induce the function.
+`g.simps` contains the rules that induce the function.
 See [isa_examples/f_def_example.thy](isa_examples/f_def_example.thy)

 #### Q: How to declare an inline function?

 A: `\<lambda>` or its shorthand `%`

-(for the sake of readability, the use of `λ` is encouraged. note that entering either of the ASCII versions will prompt replacing them with the unicode lambda in Isabelle/jEdit)
+Note: for the sake of readability, the use of `λ` is encouraged. note that entering either of the ASCII versions will prompt replacing them with the unicode lambda in Isabelle/jEdit

 #### Q: How to require a type `'a` to be both of class times and plus?